pranav-gujar/Portfolio/README.md

-# Task of Web Development Internship at Prodigy Infotech.

 # Personal Digital Portfolio

 ## Overview

-I am thrilled to present my personal portfolio, created as part of my web development internship at Prodigy Infotech.
+I am thrilled to present my personal portfolio.
 This portfolio showcases my skills, projects, and accomplishments in web development.

 Working on this project has been an invaluable experience, allowing me to highlight my work and create a professional online presence.